faradayio/numbers/_posts/2011-03-15-what-you-should-know-about-mysql2-memory-usage.markdown

 If you're using [mysql2](http://rubygems.org/gems/mysql2), you should be aware of a memory usage issue:

 {% highlight ruby %}
-# mysql2 gem - no way to avoid using a lot of memory
+# mysql2 gem - no way to avoid using a lot of memory if you're streaming a lot of rows
 client = Mysql2::Client.new(:host => "localhost", :username => "root")
 results = client.query("SELECT * FROM users WHERE group='githubbers'")

-# mysql gem - keep memory usage flat
+# mysql gem - keep memory usage flat if you're streaming a lot of rows
 dbh = Mysql.init
 dbh.connect "localhost", "root"
 dbh.query_with_result = false